gtmshrm/CS231n-CNN-for-Visual-Recognition/lectures/lec_2.md

 Cross-validation is expensive and hence, it is used prefarably for small datasets.
 Use validation instead of cross-validation for medium or big datasets.

 **K-NN is never used on images**
+* Computational performance at test time is terrible
+* Distance metrics on level of whole images can be unintuitive.
+See example below.
 ![5](/lectures/img/lec_2/5.png)